 Total return swaps and SFTs may have underlying such as Emerging Market transferable debt securities or instruments or a basket of such securities or instruments.
-Typically investments in such instruments is made to adjust the portfolio's market exposure in a more cost efficient way.
+Typically investments in such instruments are generally made on a continuous basis to adjust the portfolio's market exposure in a more cost efficient way.